 Advanced Cataracts.
 When the lens becomes clouded from advanced cataracts, this can block the normal flow of fluid within the eye, causing increased intraocular pressure.

 Redness in the Eye.
-One of the earliest indicators of increased pressure in the eyes is the presence of a red color.
-The redness can come from the dilation of the blood vessels.
+One of the earliest indicators of glaucoma is redness in the white part of the eyes.
+This may come from the dilation of the blood vessels due to increased IOP.

 Frequent Squinting or Blinking.
-Affected cats may squint or blink more frequently because of the constant discomfort they feel.
+Affected cats may squint or blink more frequently due to constant discomfort.
 Some may keep their eyes partially closed.

 Excessive Tearing or Watery Eyes.
-Another sign is tearing or watery eyes.
-An increase in tearing can happen as the eye enlarges and tries to flush out the fluid.
+Another sign of glaucoma in cats is tearing or watery eyes, which may happen as the eyes enlarge.

 Cloudy or Bluish Cornea.
 Swelling in the cornea, as caused by fluid buildup, can make the eyes look cloudy or hazy.